Medically reviewed by Drugs.com. Last updated on Oct 2, 2022.

 Do not take this medicine alone with milk, yogurt, or other dairy products.
 Do not drink any juice with calcium added when you take this medicine.
 It is okay to have dairy products or juice as part of a larger meal when you take this medicine.

-If you are taking aluminum or magnesium-containing antacids, iron supplements, multivitamins, didanosine (Videx®), sucralfate (Carafate®), or zinc, do not take them at the same time that you take this medicine.
-It is best to take these medicines 3 hours before or 2 hours after taking gemifloxacin.
+If you are taking aluminum or magnesium-containing antacids, iron supplements, multivitamins, didanosine (Videx®), sucralfate (Carafate®), or zinc, do not take them at the same time that you use this medicine.
+It is best to take these medicines 3 hours before or 2 hours after using gemifloxacin.
 These medicines may keep gemifloxacin from working properly.

 Keep using this medicine for the full treatment time, even if you feel better after the first few doses.
 Your infection may not clear up if you stop using the medicine too soon.